Skip to main content

 Notify banks and building societies

-Contact each bank individually, or use the free Death Notification Service (deathnotificationservice.co.uk) to notify multiple banks at once.
-Sole accounts will be frozen.
+You can contact each bank yourself, or use the free Death Notification Service (deathnotificationservice.co.uk) to tell several banks at once and save yourself the repeat calls.
+Accounts in their sole name will be frozen.
 Banks will usually release money for funeral costs before probate is granted.
-Joint accounts normally continue to operate for the surviving account holder.
+Joint accounts normally carry on as usual for the surviving account holder.

 Check for life insurance

-Look through paperwork, emails, and bank statements for any life insurance policies.
+Have a look through paperwork, emails, and bank statements for any life insurance policies.
 Contact the insurer with the death certificate.
-If written in trust, it pays out directly to the beneficiary without waiting for probate.
-Also check for death-in-service benefits through the person's employer.
+If a policy was written in trust, it pays out directly to the beneficiary without waiting for probate.
+It is also worth asking their employer about any death-in-service benefits.

 Notify pension providers

-Contact state, workplace, and private pension providers.
-There may be a survivor's pension, a lump sum death benefit, or remaining guaranteed payments.
+Get in touch with any state, workplace, and private pension providers.
+There may be a survivor's pension, a lump sum death benefit, or remaining guaranteed payments due to you.
 For the State Pension, contact the Pension Service on 0800 731 0469.
-Use the Pension Tracing Service at gov.uk/find-pension-contact-details to find lost pensions.
+If you think a pension has been lost track of, the Pension Tracing Service at gov.uk/find-pension-contact-details can help you find it.

 Apply for Bereavement Support Payment